sohamkamani/promptperfect/readme.md

 # 🎭 Prompt Perfect: Your LLM's New Best Friend

+## How to use

+There are two command prompts.

+-   _Open Editors_: This will give you a back tick delimited block of text of all open text based files in your editor windows
+-   _Open Editors and ASCII Tree_: Same as open editors, but at the top is an ascii representation of your source tree, and it ignores anything from .gitignore.

+There are also some settings in the Activity Bar pane.
+You can set folder depth, max token length (so you don't include too many files), and an "Additional Instructions" text area, which I have found useful.
+You can detele the contents, or edit as you like.

 ## 🗒️Developer's Note

 I wrote this entire readme.md with the help of this very extension.
 I pasted it into Anthropic and asked it to write a fun and engaging readme for my project.